-Notwithstanding the above, neither the equivalent inelastic rotation capacity, $\theta_p$ , nor inelastic rotation at the onset of axial failure, $\theta_f$ , for columns controlled by inadequate development or splicing along their clear height shall be taken greater than the equivalent value applicable to columns not controlled by inadequate development or splicing.
+Notwithstanding the above, neither the equivalent inelastic rotation capacity, θ_p , nor inelastic rotation at the onset of loss of gravity load capacity, θ_f , for columns controlled by inadequate development or splicing along their clear height should be taken greater than the equivalent value applicable to columns not controlled by inadequate development or splicing.

-Equations C5.33 and C5.35 have been derived from ASCE 41-17 (2017).
-When deriving the equations a soft conversion factor of 0.75 has been applied to the ASCE 41-17 (2017) 'a' modelling parameter.
+Equation C5.35 has been derived from an accepted change proposal for ACI 369.
+When deriving the equations a soft conversion factor of 0.75 has been applied to the 'a' modelling parameter.